 Three common situations typically lead up to hyperthermia (elevated body temperature) and death for children: Parents or other caregivers unintentionally leave a child behind in the car; children gain access to a car on their own and become trapped; and parents or caregivers purposely leave a child locked inside, which is illegal in Texas.

-Yes, it Could Happen to You
+Yes, It Could Happen to You

 The danger to children, and pets, is heatstroke.
 A car in Houston parked in an open parking lot on a 95-degree day can reach temperatures exceeding 140 degrees in less than an hour.
-Not only does the temperature inside the car climb exponentially in this first hour or so, but, in most cases, the child left in the car is retrained in a car seat, adding to the heat factor they’re experiencing.
+Not only does the temperature inside the car climb exponentially in this first hour or so, but also, in most cases, the child left in the car is restrained in a car seat, adding to the heat factor they’re experiencing.
 Heat stroke in a child can begin when his or her internal temperature reaches 103 degrees – an easy gap to bridge when the inside of a car can reach 147 degrees in as little as 45 minutes.

 Avoiding a Horrific Situation